Episode 144. Crazy News Stories from 'The Times' Publication

 Like, you know, some people do like play the campaigns.

-Like they were always kind of iffy on whether they'd add them after a while.
+And, like, they're always kind of iffy on whether they'd add them after a while.

-Yeah, I was actually just playing six the other day.
+Yeah, I was actually just playing Six the other day.

-I and it was pretty fun, but they already came out with seven.
+But they already came out with Seven.

 That's crazy.

-My god.
+My God.

 And I can even somewhat relate to that argument.